xlsson/bth-editor-server/README.md

 Takes a JWT token as an `x-access-token` header.
 If the token verifies, and the
-`filename` property does not already exists in database, it saves the created document in the database, and returns `{ acknowledged: true, modifiedCount: 1, upsertedId: null, upsertedCount: 0, matchedCount: 1 }`.
+`filename` property does not already exists in database, it saves the created document in the database, and returns `{ acknowledged: true, modifiedCount: 1, upsertedId: null, upsertedCount: 0, matchedCount: 1 }` with status 201.
-If the token does not verify, it returns `{ tokenNotValid: true }`.
+If the token does not verify, it returns `{ tokenNotValid: true }` with status 401.
-If the token verifies, but a property is missing, or the filename already exists, it returns `{ acknowledged: false }`.
+If the token verifies, but a property is missing, or the filename already exists, it returns `{ acknowledged: false }` with status: 400.
-Return status: 201.

 #### `/createuser` (POST)
 Takes `name`, `email` and `password` as body properties.